 Depending on your point of departure, getting to Jungfraujoch is only 45-30 minutes long train ride.
 While there isn’t much to do on the train itself, and moving around in it isn’t exactly an option, there is still plenty of space for the children to do their own activities.
 Neither train had a table between the chairs, that we could see, but a book, tablet or colouring book can still be used on their lap.

-The train leaves every 30 minutes from each station, in every direction, so you are never siting around, waiting, for very long.
-There is an announcement 15 minutes prior at Jungfraujoc just in case you were in a rush to get down.
+The train leaves every 30 minutes from each station, in every direction, so you are never sitting around, waiting, for very long.
+There is an announcement 15 minutes prior at Jungfraujoch just in case you were in a rush to get down.

-As the highest train station in Europe, there are a few things one needs to prepare before climbing the jungfrau.
-There are several signs of altitude sickness that one needs to be aware of before making the ascend.
+As the highest train station in Europe, there are a few things one needs to prepare before climbing the Jungfrau.
+There are several signs of altitude sickness that one needs to be aware of before making the ascent.
 The following information is pulled directly from Government of the United Kingdoms website, NHS.